Legacy Impact Comparison

 Performance tests based on the Impact CFX demo have shown an almost 50% increase in performance with Impact CFX.
 The more collisions you have, the better Impact CFX will perform by comparison.

-On the other hand, at present legacy Impact does tend to perform better when dealing with very few collision events.
+At present, legacy Impact does tend to perform very slightly better (on the order of a few hundredths of a millisecond) when dealing with very few collision events.
 Legacy Impact processes collision events immediately, where Impact CFX queues collision events and processes them in bulk in FixedUpdate.
-In situations where there are few things to process, immediate processing usually wins over bulk processing due to less overhead.
-This is one of the first things I want to investigate improving.
+In situations where there are few things to actually process, immediate processing usually wins over bulk processing due to less overhead from scheduling jobs.
+In practice, this performance difference is going to be negligible and not have any affect on the overall performance of your project.

 Impact CFX uses the same logic and algorithms as legacy Impact to calculate effects, and so has the same accuracy.
 However, Impact CFX generally produces much better results, especially with many collisions happening at once.